ximeng96/Iterative_method_for_vehicle_trajectories_reconstruction/README.md

 The codes used for reconstructing the entire NGSIM I80 dataset are available at "codes -> ite_method_dataset".

 # The reconstructed data
-The reconstructed data are avaliable at https://drive.google.com/drive/u/0/folders/1xT_NrWLFTK_lhAM0glliogUXls1jkaqw
+The raw and the reconstructed data are avaliable at https://drive.google.com/file/d/1S5_ywtYxgo4tvalexLOxv_uUhuDZT2-Z/view?usp=sharing and https://drive.google.com/file/d/1bAtdnSZsqDBF75vP_fMb3r7LlabQR8lZ/view?usp=sharing

 ## Requirements